 In this article we will discuss one of the biggest challenges – Planning when preparing a financial-investment plan.
 Planning truly is a challenge but you have no idea how easy it can be.

-Let’s start with the key word PLANNING.
-No one can deny that planning is one of the most serios challenges we face.
+Let’s start with the keyword PLANNING.
+No one can deny that planning is one of the most serious challenges we face.
 This process has always been hard but the events from the past two years made it look almost impossible for many people.
-On the other had we know that our goals don’t just materialize out of this air and detailed planning is needed.
-Just as a builder needs architectural planning to construct a building every goal in our life must be though out and planned.
+On the other hand, we know that our goals don’t just materialize out of the blue so detailed planning is needed.
+Just as a builder needs architectural planning to construct a building every goal in our life must be thought out and planned.
 This is very true for our finances as well.

-What are our final goals we would like to achieve and what is their priority?
+- What are the final goals we would like to achieve and what is their priority?

-How to combine our assets without investment plan based on our risk profile?
+- How to combine our assets, without an investment plan based on our risk profile?

-Initially we have to assets the complete financial situation of a client.
-This includes not only income, expenses and savings rate but also all assets, their value, return, ownership, etc. and determine which assets will be used to finance the client’s goals.
+Initially, we have to assess the complete financial situation of a client.
+This includes not only income, expenses and savings rate but also all assets, their value, return, ownership, etc. and determines which assets will be used to finance the client’s goals.

 Next is setting actual and clearly defined goals we want to achieve.
-For most people this is secure retirement.
+For most people, this is a secure retirement.
 We are all realists and know that a small government pension is not enough to live on, let alone maintain a desired standard.
-An example for a clear goal within a financial plan is an exact monthly amount needed during retirement years.
+An example of a clear goal within a financial plan is an exact monthly amount needed during retirement years.
 Another is a “retirement property” – a beach our mountain house where we would like to spend our retirement years.

 What does a financial plan try to achieve?
 A successful plan must provide enough assets in order to finance all our goals without running out until our end.

 If in the process of planning, we calculate that we don’t have enough for all our goals we check to see if they are enough to cover our Needs – goals with the highest priority.